Q&A Resources for Teachers and Students

 Set up a virtual classroom using the Econ Lowdown Teacher Portal.
 The system will provide a link and generate a unique access code for each student.
-Students will view selected videos and take short five- to-nine question quizzes.
-You can log into the Instructor Management Panel to track student progress and access quiz scores.
-There is no software to download; and, best of all, it’s free!
+Students will view selected resources and take short five- to 10-question quizzes.
+You can log into the Econ Lowdown Teacher Portal to track student progress and access quiz scores.
+There is no software to download; and, best of all, it’s free.

 How do I start?

-To get started, follow these simple steps:
+Follow these simple steps:

-3. Set up a classroom
+- Set up a classroom.

-4. Add students to your classroom
+- Add students to your classroom.

-Economic Lowdown Video Series
+- Economic Lowdown

-No-Frills Money Skills
+- No-Frills Money Skills

 * Note: The flipped classroom is an instructional method in which students watch videos or complete online-learning modules outside of class, while using class time to work on problem sets and labs.
 Rather than lecturing, this approach allows teachers to spend more time interacting with students.